agarmu/website/src/pages/posts/01-polynomials.md

 standard output.
 Above `main`, there are several lines of comments.

 [^1]:
-    It is natural to feel that explicityly declaring an `IO` operation explicitly is at least somewhat odd.
+    It is natural to feel that declaring an `IO` operation explicitly is at least somewhat odd.
 Haskell is what is called a [pure language](https://en.wikipedia.org/wiki/Purely_functional_programming),
     which makes this explicitness necessary, but can also have many positive effects.
 For instance, pure languages are often also